hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 biocLite()
 ```

 Once you have the standard packages installed, you can install additional packages using the `biocLite.R` script.
 If it's a new R session you will also have to source the script again.
-Here we show that the same package `ggplot2` is available through Bioconductor:
+Here we show that the same package `tidyverse` is available through Bioconductor:

 ```r